VinayIN/pyETA-toolbox/README.md

 # IMPORTANT
-In case of this toolbox doesn't works as intended or you find some issues, create an issue in the tracker (https://github.com/VinayIN/EyeTrackerAnalyzer/issues) and I will resolve it for you.
+In case, this toolbox doesn't works as intended or you find some issues, create an issue in the tracker (https://github.com/VinayIN/EyeTrackerAnalyzer/issues) and I will try to resolve it.
+(Please attach errors & log)

 # EyeTrackerAnalyzer
 - This provides a real-time eyetracking metric (especially fixation & Saccades).